robertorcosta/azure-docs.pt-br/articles/media-services/previous/media-services-dotnet-how-to-use.md

     ```

 7. Adicionar o **System.Configuration** referência ao seu projeto.
-8. Substitua as instruções **using** existentes no início do arquivo Program. cs pelo seguinte código:
+8. Substitua as instruções **using** existentes no início do arquivo Program.cs pelo código a seguir:

     ```csharp
     using System;